Ell-i/ELL-i-KiCAD-Boards/TSYS01/README.md

  - If using the powerOn() and powerOff() functions, make sure that you have implemented a 4 ms delay before trying to start a new ADC conversion.
 The 4 ms delay is needed for the TSYS01 to complete the reset initiated by the powerOn() -function.

- - You can try running the test program provided under Arduino/examples/tsys01 by using the connections indicated inside the comments of the file.
+ - You can try running the test program provided under Arduino/examples/tsys01 by using the connections indicated in the comments of that file.
 If this works the problem is most likely in the software you are trying to use.
-You should compare your software to the working example to verify that you have the right idea about communicating the sensor.
+You should compare your software to the working example to verify that you using the provided file correctly.

 If you are still having problems you can email support@ell-i.org